VX-23 military aircraft may have caused Tuesday's sonic boom

-It is possible that a military testing exercises caused a sonic boom to be heard in parts of South Jersey on a calm Tuesday.
+It is possible that a military testing exercise caused a sonic boom to be heard in parts of South Jersey on a calm Tuesday.

 Reports on social media came in Tuesday around 4 p.m., with people saying they heard a loud boom across the area.